Skip to main content

 Toolsets

-Toolsets are MCP servers that you can use as tools in Quick Apps 2.0.
+Toolsets in DIAL are connections with MCP servers that you can use as tools in Quick Apps 2.0.

 On the main screen, you can find all publicly-available Toolsets that have either been published by DIAL users or added via a direct modification to DIAL Core's dynamic settings.